sbes2022-org/sbes2022.github.io/index.md

 Papers should be electronically submitted through JEMS.
 All technical research papers should indicate after the abstract the language and one or more of the aforementioned categories.
 Submissions that are not in compliance with the required submission format, are out of the scope of the symposium, or were submitted or published in any other forum (conference or journal) will be rejected without review.
 All other papers will be reviewed by at least three Program Committee members.

+### Rebuttal

 During the review process, a rebuttal may be requested.
 In this case, authors will have access to reviews and may argue and answer questions from the referees before the final acceptance/rejection decision.
 The rebuttal is limited to a plain text up to 5,000 characters (including spaces).

 ## Double-Blind Submission